 Depending on your location, you may need to plan for rain.
-In most regions, a rainy season is typically aligned with the end of the flowering stage and the start of the harvesting period, but this may not always be the case.
+In most regions, the rainy season is typically aligned with the end of the flowering stage and the start of the harvesting period, but this may not always be the case.
 Rain can be detrimental to an outdoor flowering crop and being prepared to cover or move plants can help ensure a successful harvest.
-If it does rain on your plants, make sure to immediately shake off any excessive water as excessive moisture can lead to formation of mold, which will ruin your harvest.
+If it does rain on your plants, make sure to immediately shake off any excess water, as excessive moisture can lead to the formation of mold, which can ruin your harvest.

 Planning Your Garden

 Deciding whether to start with seeds or clones will change the timing and manner by which your plants are introduced to the outdoors.

 Plants grown from seeds are typically heartier and more vigorous than clones, as they produce a sturdier taproot that clones are not able to replicate.
 The vigor that comes from deep roots can be an advantage when dealing with harsh environmental conditions and pest pressures.
 The disadvantages of growing seeds is the additional attention required to germinate the seedlings, the necessity to eliminate any males before they pollinate the females, and the high variability in growth characteristics that results from their genes.

 If you decide to use seeds, make sure you start them about a month before you would typically start clones to give them time to germinate and adequately develop their taproot.